 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

-Even when you consider the protein-boosting effect of the chickpeas, this looks like the profile of a canned product containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the chickpeas and flaxseed, this looks like the profile of a canned product containing a significant amount of meat.

-By Nature Entrees is a meat-based canned product using a significant amount of various named meats and salmon as its main sources of animal protein, thus earning the brand 5 stars.
+By Nature Entrees is a meat-based canned dog food using a significant amount of various named meats as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word

 The Dog Food Advisor does not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.